-In response to Mr. Rahall's charges, the director of Nippon Steel said that many of the coal contracts with countries such as Australia and Canada which Japan is honoring now were signed back in 1981 when, because of labor difficulties, American coal was in short supply.
-He also said that back then American producers were not willing to talk about long-term contracts but instead wanted to negotiate for a year to year basis.
+In response to Rep. Rahall's charges, the Director of Nippon Steel, said that many of the coal contracts with countries such as Australia and Canada which Japan is honoring now were signed back in 1981 when, because of labor difficulties, American coal was in short supply.
+He also said that back then American producers were not willing to talk about long-term contracts for prices, but instead wanted to negotiate prices on a year-to-year basis.

-The chief of Japan's largest power company said that while Japan has converted many power plants from oil to coal, the demand for increased electricity has not materialized as expected.
-In addition, for the store of Japanese fired power plants simply have for space available to store coal.
+The chief of Japan's largest power company said that while Japan has converted many many existing power plants from oil to coal, the demand for increased electricity has not materialized as expected.
+In addition, ecological and physical problems prevent new Japanese coal-fired power plants from being built.

-Finally, both Japanese directors said that the lessening of world oil prices has affected the market for coal, and also that Japanese need for coal in the steelmaking process has gone down due to the worldwide slump in steel sales.
+Finally, both Japanes directors said that the lessening of world oil prices has affected the market for coal, and also that Japanese need for coal in the steelmaking process has gone down due to the worldwide slump in steel sales.

-Congressman Rahall responded that if Japan would give American coal producers long-term contracts, he felt confident that together, the American coal producers could work with rail transporters and compete with the price of coal supplied by any other country in the world.
-He also said that along with many of his colleagues in Congress, he is pressing the railroads to lower the exorbitantly high fright rates that they have been charging since deregulation since 1980.
+Rep. Rahall responded that if Japan would give American coal producers long-term contracts, he felt confident that, together, the American coal producers could work with rail transporters and compete with the price of coal supplied by any other country in the world.
+He also said that along with many of his colleagues in Congress, he is pressing the railroads to lower the exhorbitantly high rail rates that they have been charging since deregulation in 1980.

-The meeting concluded with the Japanese agreeing that they would be most interested in competitive contract proposals that the American coal industry could put together.
+The meeting concluded with the Japanese agreeing that they would be most interested in concrete, competitive contract proposals that the American coal industry could put together.